chaiovercode/ai-leadership-notes/02-Generative-AI/README.md

 Before: Most time spent on *creation* (staring at blank pages, writing first drafts)
 After: Most time spent on *curation and editing* (selecting, refining, fact-checking)

 This is like the shift from hand-copying manuscripts to printing presses.
-The scribes didn't disappear—they became editors, typesetters, and publishers.
+The scribes didn't disappear, they became editors, typesetters, and publishers.
 The value moved up the chain.

-If your job is "producing first drafts," you're in trouble.
-If your job is "knowing what good looks like and making things better," you're more valuable than ever.
+If your job is "producing first drafts," you are in trouble.
+If your job is "knowing what good looks like and making things better," you are more valuable than ever.

 ---

 ## 2. Large Language Models (LLMs)

 LLMs are the engines behind ChatGPT, Claude, Gemini, and friends.
-They're neural networks trained specifically on text, and they've gotten absurdly good absurdly fast.
+They are neural networks trained specifically on text, and they have gotten absurdly good absurdly fast.

 Let me explain what makes them "large" and why that matters.

-**The "Large" in Large Language Models** refers to the number of parameters—the adjustable numbers inside the neural network that get tuned during training.
-More parameters = more capacity to learn patterns.
+**The "Large" in Large Language Models** refers to the number of parameters, the adjustable numbers inside the neural network that determine how it processes information.
+In late 2025, we are no longer just making models "bigger", we are making them "smarter" through more efficient architectures.

-- GPT-2 (2019): 1.5 billion parameters
+- **GPT-2 (2019):** 1.5 billion parameters.
+(Now considered tiny).
-- GPT-3 (2020): 175 billion parameters
-- GPT-4 (2023): rumored to be over 1 trillion parameters

-Why does size matter?
-Think of parameters like memory capacity.
-A model with more parameters can store more nuanced patterns.
-It can remember that "bank" means something different in "river bank" vs. "bank account" vs. "bank shot in pool."
-Smaller models might conflate these; larger models keep them distinct.

-But there's more to it than just size.
-Training data matters enormously.
-A small model trained on high-quality data can outperform a larger model trained on garbage.
-The architecture (how the network is structured) matters.
-The training process (how you adjust those parameters) matters.

-Still, as a general rule: more parameters + more training data + better architecture = smarter model.
+- **GPT-4 (2023):** ~1.8 trillion parameters.
+This was the first major "Mixture of Experts" model.
+- **DeepSeek V3 (Early 2025):** 671 billion parameters.
+Proved efficiency beats raw size.
+- **Llama 4 Behemoth (Late 2025):** 2 trillion total parameters; the open-source powerhouse.
+- **GPT-5.2 (Late 2025):** Estimated 3.5+ trillion parameters, the largest known general-purpose model.

+### The Breakthrough: Total vs. Active Parameters
+As models crossed the trillion-parameter mark, they became too "heavy" to run all at once.
+The solution? **Mixture of Experts (MoE).**

+Think of a traditional model (Dense) like a **General Practitioner**.
+If you ask them a medical question, they use their entire brain to answer.

+Think of an MoE model like a **Hospital Floor**.
+The floor has 2 trillion parameters (Total), but when you ask a coding question, only the "Coding Specialists" wake up.
+The "French Poets" and "Biologists" stay asleep.
+- **Total Parameters:** All the knowledge the model has stored (e.g., 2 trillion).
+- **Active Parameters:** The specific subset of "experts" used for *your* specific prompt (e.g., 200 billion).

+This allows models like **Llama 4** to have the IQ of a 2-trillion parameter model while running as fast as a much smaller one.

+### 2.1 The Modern Training Recipe (2025)
+Leading labs no longer just throw more data at a model.
+They follow a specific, four-stage recipe to create a production-grade AI:

+1.  **Pretraining (The Foundation):** The model reads the entire internet.
+It learns language, facts, and patterns.
+This is where the core "intelligence" is born.
+2.  **Supervised Fine-Tuning or SFT (The Teacher):** Humans show the model thousands of examples of good questions and answers.
+It learns how to format its thoughts and follow instructions.
+3.  **RLHF (The Vibe Check):** Humans rank different AI responses.
+The model learns to be helpful, harmless, and polite.
+It learns the "human vibe."
+4.  **RLVR (The Logic Boss):** This is the **2025 breakthrough**.
+The model is trained against **Verifiable Rewards** (math problems or code puzzles).
+If the model gets the math right, it gets a "point."
+Through millions of these trials, the model spontaneously learns to "reason," double-check its work, and correct its own mistakes.

+**The shift:** Most of the progress in 2025 didn't come from making models bigger, but from **spending** months running **RLVR** (Logic Boss) training to turn existing intelligence into deep reasoning.

 ---

-### 2.1 The Evolution — From Dumb to Scary Smart
+### 2.2 The Evolution — From Dumb to Scary Smart

-Understanding the history helps you understand why things are moving so fast—and why the current moment feels unprecedented.
+Understanding the history helps you understand why things are moving so fast and why the current moment feels unprecedented.

 | Era | What Happened | Vibe Check |
 |-----|---------------|------------|